agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

    .. py:method:: handle_priority_changes()

+      If some crawling-speed affecting task parameters change, speed of every crawler is updated.

    .. py:method:: spawn_task_server(task)

       Spawns task server for the given task.
 This method is called in two cases: the task is new or previously assigned task server did not confirm its proper launch.